 Fishing methods and sustainability

-Mures Fishing is an iconic Tasmanian family business that offers our customers a variety of quality seafood which is sustainably caught and sourced with an emphasis on Australian wild catch, delivered in a timely and professional manner and reflecting the exceptional standard that Mures is famous for.
+Mures Fishing is an iconic Tasmanian family business that offers our wholesale and retail customers a variety of quality seafood which is sustainably caught and sourced with an emphasis on Australian wild catch, delivered in a timely and professional manner and reflecting the exceptional standard that Mures is famous for.

 Mures specialises in line fishing aboard our vessel, Diana.
 We have invested heavily in this practice; implementing Mustad automated baiting systems for our demersal longlining operation in 2002.

 Seabird bycatch is a worldwide issue with line fishing.
 Our industry body, The Australian Fisheries Management Authority (AFMA), enforces the world’s best practice in relation to mitigation measures for seabird bycatch:

 Mures demersal longlining is distributed with heavy weights so that baited lines sink immediately;

 Whenever possible baited lines are set at night;